 Dr. Richard Roberts: Okay, thank you Marty, before we go into questions, let me just say one other thing, that is a major driver of those of us who have signed onto this, and that is the fact that if you look around in the U.S., you look around in Europe, you don’t see a lot of thin people.
 Food is not a major issue.
 We’ve figured out how to make enough food so that we can all eat.
 And so for Greenpeace to be against GMO’s really didn’t cost anything.
 It was a very easy move because if you didn’t have them, it didn’t matter all that much, we have an option.
 We can eat GMO’s, we cannot… it’s up to us.
 But the real problem is in the rest of the world.
 The rest of the world desperately needs these.
-The developing countries, very often, do not have good nutritious food, or they don’t have enough food, with climate change, things are going to get worse, we’re going to need crops that drought resistant, you cannot make these quickly, by traditional breeding.
+The developing countries, very often, do not have good nutritious food, or they don’t have enough food, with climate change, things are going to get worse, we’re going to need crops that are drought resistant, you cannot make these quickly, by traditional breeding.
 It takes a long time.
 With GMO’s we probably can make them much more quickly.
 And so, our concerns are not about what is going on in Europe and the U.S. It’s the fact that Greenpeace are trying to spread their message to the rest of the world, and if you think about it, they have no choice.
-You can’t say these things are really dangerous for Europeans, but there fine for people in sub-Saharan Africa and elsewhere in the developing world.
+You can’t say these things are really dangerous for Europeans, but they’re fine for people in sub-Saharan Africa and elsewhere in the developing world.
 And so, they’ve been going around spreading that message, and that is the thing that worries me, worries an awful lot of my colleagues, and it’s something that we think should stop.
 Greenpeace, just admit, you made a mistake move on and get on and do some good things.
 So, on that let me take any questions that you might have.
 And I will pass the questions onto Randy or to Marty or in some cases if they get very technical about plants, then I will pass them to Nina Fedoroff who is here in the audience with us.

 Please remember to give your name and affiliation.